serverless/serverless/lib/plugins/package/README.md

 # Package

 This plugin creates a deployment package on a per service basis (it will zip up all code for the whole service).
+It does not provide any executable command.

 ## How it works